 By TylerR Jul 02 2016 SoteriologyCalvinismFounders.org: In recent years, there has been a recovery of the five points of Calvinism among many evangelicals, but there has not been a concomitant revival of the covenant theology of seventeenth century Puritanism as the rich soil in which Calvinistic soteriology grows.
-1073 reads There is 1 Comment Covenant Theology TylerR - Sat, 07/02/2016 - 8:43pm It's interesting to hear people arguing that Calvinism is the fruit which springs forth from the rich soil of covenant theology.
+1228 reads There is 1 Comment Covenant Theology TylerR - Sat, 07/02/2016 - 8:43pm It's interesting to hear people arguing that Calvinism is the fruit which springs forth from the rich soil of covenant theology.
 I couldn't agree less with that framework for interpreting Scripture, nor, I expect, could the folks at Master's Seminary or Central!
 Very interesting to read a perspective which comes to very similar conclusions from a completely different avenue.
 In light of some of the hysterical and outrageous charges leveled by some Reformed brethren at Bruce Ware (allegations that eternal, functional subordination of Christ to the Father results in two wills in the Godhead in eternity past), I wonder if Liam Goligher & Co. will be calling for Tom Hicks' head on a platter for seeming to suggest the same thing with his remarks on the alleged "covenant of redemption:" In this eternal covenant (an aspect of the eternal decree), the Father appointed the Son to enter into this world, to fulfill the law of God, to die for His chosen people, and to rise from the dead.
 The Son agreed to accomplish the Father’s will (John 17:4).
 Two wills in the Godhead!
 Say it ain't so!
-Tyler is a pastor in Olympia, WA and an Investigations Manager with a Washington State agency.
+Tyler is a pastor in Olympia, WA and works in State government.
 He's the author of the book What's It Mean to Be a Baptist?